alexeygrigorev/build-your-own-search-engine/README.md

 ## Workshop Outline

-1. **Preparing the Environment** (5 minutes)
+1. **Preparing the Environment**

-2. **Basics of Text Search** (10 minutes)
+2. **Basics of Text Search**
     - Basics of Information Retrieval
     - Introduction to vector spaces, bag of words, and TF-IDF

-3. **Implementing Basic Text Search** (15 minutes)
+3. **Implementing Basic Text Search**
     - TF-IDF scoring with sklearn
     - Keyword filtering using pandas
+    - Creating a class for relevance search

-4. **Vector Search** (20 minutes)
+4. **Embeddings and Vector Search**
     - Vector embeddings
     - Word2Vec and other approaches for word embeddings
     - LSA (Latent Semantic Analysis) for document embeddings
     - Implementing vector search with LSA
     - BERT embeddings
 5. **Combining Text and Vector Search** (5 minutes)
 6. **Practical Implementation Aspects and Tools** (10 minutes)
     - Real-world implementation tools:
         * inverted indexes for text search
         * LSH for vector search (using random projections)
     - Technologies:
         * Lucene/Elasticsearch for text search
         * FAISS and and other vector databases

 ## 1. Preparing the environment